Patching Touhou 6 (Embodiment of Scarlet Devil) to run on a 3dfx Voodoo 2

 (This is a guest post by Antoni Sawicki aka Tenox)

 Project Monterey was an attempt to unify the fragmented Unix market of the 90s in to a single, cross vendor Unix OS that would run on the upcoming Intel Itanium (and others) CPU.
 The main collaborators were: IBM, who brought its AIX, SCO brought UnixWare, HP was supposed to bring parts of HP-UX and Sequent DYNIX/ptx.
-Ironically the project shared fate of the Itanium CPU—it totally failed.
+Ironically the project shared fate of the Itanium processor – it totally failed.
 In the end Linux took spot of the “single Unix OS”.
-IBM donated AIX pieces to Linux instead and the main legacy of Project Monterey was the famous SCO vs IBM lawsuit.
+IBM donated pieces of AIX to Linux instead and the main legacy of Project Monterey was the famous SCO vs IBM lawsuit.

-IBM did however produce AIX version for the Itanium architecture!
+A little known fact, IBM did however produce AIX version for the Itanium architecture!
 According to Wikipedia, some 30+ licenses were sold in 2001-2002.
-For years a dedicated group of individuals was trying to locate a copy of the legendary OS.
-It seemed that the OS was lost forever…
+For years a dedicated group of individuals were trying to locate a copy of the legendary OS.
+As time passed it seemed that the OS was lost forever.

 …until some 21 years later friends of NCommander checked in with a set of AIX5L IA64 CDROMS!
 The CDs have now been dumped and you can download them here.
-Unfortunately downloading will not get you much closer to actually running this.
+Unfortunately downloading will not get you any closer to actually running this.
 As of today no publicly available virtualization or emulation platform can boot this.
 Yes we tried Simics, looked at QEMU IA64 and XEN/KVM for IA64, etc. The OS will not boot on modern Itanium 2 (McKinley) CPUs, only the early “pre-release” Itanium 1 aka Merced.
 The only emulator allegedly capable of doing so was the super elusive unobtanium called Intel SoftSDV.

 Intel Itanium Software Development Vehicle Lineup